MrPrattASH/Game_Design_In_Construct_3/LG4_Advanced_behaviours_Construct 3/module_1_driving_gamepads_global_variables/README.md

-# Advanced AI Enemies, Loops, Driving Cars, & Gamepad Control
+# Advanced AI Enemies, Loops & Driving Cars
 So far we've explored some *very* rudimentary Artificial Intelligence for our enemy sprites.
 If you remember back to our platformer game in Learning Guide 1, we simply created edge markers to make our enemies bounce back and forth.
 Now, we're going to give them some real brains.

 ## By the end of this tutorial you should know:
 1. What the *Pathfinding* behaviour is, and how to use it
-2. How to control a game using a Gamepad
+2. How to use a loop to repeat events in a game
-3. How to use a loop to repeat events in a game
+3. #Optional: How to control a game using a Gamepad

 # Tutorial